galvez/vue-stator/README.md

 ## Unified state and modularization

-`vue-stator` introduces the **constraint of having a unified state object**.
+`vue-stator` introduces the **possibility of having a unified state object**.
-Instead of shuffling across subdirectories looking for different state definitions, you now have a single place to look at: `store/state.js`.
+Instead of shuffling across subdirectories looking for different state definitions, you could now have a single place to look at: `store/state.js`.

 Still, the ability to group actions and getters by a `key` is convenient.
-`vue-stator` will consider any top-level key in the state that is a pure object to be a module.
+`vue-stator` fully supports module syntax which can define their own state, getters and/or actions.

 In practice, this just means you can define **module actions** that take **three arguments**, where the second argument is a convenience reference to